oemof/exerpy/docs/exergy_analysis.rst

 Terminology
 ***********

-The definitions and nomenclature of the exergy analysis in TESPy are based on :cite:`Tsatsaronis2007`.
+The definitions and nomenclature used in the exergy analysis in ExerPy are based on :cite:`Tsatsaronis2007`.
 The exergy destruction ratios are described in more detail in :cite:`Bejan1996`.
-Since the current version of the exergy analysis in TESPy only focuses on physical exergy and does not include reaction processes yet, chemical exergy is not considered.
-Changes in kinetic and potential exergy are neglected and therefore not considered as well.
+Changes in kinetic and potential exergy are neglected and therefore not considered.

 .. list-table:: Terminology
     :widths: 15 20 15 50